UnibwSparta/Scaling-XLM-RoBERTa-for-ABSA/readme/2_finetuning_absa_models.md

 )
 ```

-Tokenized dataset and aspect masks need to be added to the original dataset object.
-Also, we rename the colung `label` to `labels` to fit the input of our model later.
+Tokenized items (input IDs, attention masks, and aspect masks) need to be added to the original dataset object.
+Also, we rename the column `label` to `labels` for fitting the input structure requirements of our model later.

 ```python
 # Add tokenized inputs and aspect masks to the original dataset